 The choir has sung Choral Evensong at the cathedrals of Salisbury, Bristol and Wells, and also sings for the annual St George’s Day service in Gloucester Cathedral.

-In 2017 the Society is celebrating 60 years of singing with a special anniversary performance of Mendelssohn’s Elijah in Tewkesbury Abbey.
+In 2017 the Society celebrated 60 years of singing with a special anniversary performance in May of Mendelssohn’s Elijah in Tewkesbury Abbey.